 Stop for a minute and think:

-Is there anything your parents did that you we’re thankful for or could copy in your own parenting?
-More than likely, if you weren’t parented gently, then you might have to dig deep into your heart to find some memories that resonate with you.
+Is there anything your parents did that you were thankful for or could copy into your own parenting?
+If you weren’t parented gently, you might have to dig deep into your heart to find some memories that resonate with you.

 But the truth is, even the worst parent usually has something they did right.